SerCharles/CN-RMA/doc/train_val.md

 # Training and Validation procedures of CN-RMA

-The training procedure is complicated, if you just want to get the results for comparison, or want to reproduce our result, I recommend you directly download the results, or directly use our pre-trained weights to validate.(TODO)
+The training procedure is complicated, if you just want to get the results for comparison, or want to reproduce our result, I recommend you directly download the for [ScanNet](https://cloud.tsinghua.edu.cn/f/c4cb78b7d935467c8855/?dl=1) and [ARKitScenes](https://cloud.tsinghua.edu.cn/f/4c77c67123ab46b58605/?dl=1), or directly use our pre-trained weights for [ScanNet](https://cloud.tsinghua.edu.cn/f/b518872d3f11483aa121/?dl=1) and [ARKitScenes](https://cloud.tsinghua.edu.cn/f/17df2aa67e50407bb555/?dl=1) to validate.

 Before training and validating our method, please ensure you have successfully built up the environment and processed the data.

 ## Step 1: Pretraining the Atlas reconstruction network

-If you want to skip step 1, you can directly download our pre-trained weights on ScanNet and ARKitScenes.(TODO)
+If you want to skip step 1, you can directly download our pre-trained weights on [ScanNet](https://cloud.tsinghua.edu.cn/f/737c5266820641fd8d66/?dl=1) and [ARKitScenes](https://cloud.tsinghua.edu.cn/f/047dd068d71c48f8b391/?dl=1).

-First, you should download the resnet weights: R-50.pth, and change the `R50_path` variable of the `projects/configs/mvsdetection/atlas_recon_scannet.py` and the `projects/configs/mvsdetection/atlas_recon_arkit.py`.
+First, you should download the resnet weights: [R-50.pth](https://cloud.tsinghua.edu.cn/f/554b00339fb84077975b/?dl=1), and change the `R50_path` variable of the `projects/configs/mvsdetection/atlas_recon_scannet.py` and the `projects/configs/mvsdetection/atlas_recon_arkit.py`.

 Second, you should construct a work directory to store your results and checkpoints, and change the `work_dir` variable of the config files.